Skip to main content

 A bright, all-day cafe that’s built for modern breakfast utility—toast, burritos, bowls—done cleanly and quickly when the order stays focused.
 It’s a dependable stop for a “get in, eat well, move on” morning rather than a lingering brunch production.

-Breakfast Burrito, Smashed Avo Toast, Acai Bowl
+Must-Try Dishes: Breakfast Burrito, Smashed Avo Toast, Acai Bowl

-What makes it special: Modern breakfast staples executed fast in a clean Tribeca room.
+What Makes it Special: Modern breakfast staples executed fast in a clean Tribeca room.

 A Tribeca bakery that’s at its best when you treat it like a precision pastry stop—pick one laminated pastry and one drink, then get out before the line becomes the experience.
 The strengths are texture and butter-forward technique, with a menu that can sell down fast.

-Kouign-amann, Pistachio croissant, Hot chocolate
+Must-Try Dishes: Kouign-amann, Pistachio croissant, Hot chocolate

-What makes it special: French pastry technique executed like a daily, line-driven ritual.
+What Makes it Special: French pastry technique executed like a daily, line-driven ritual.

 7.8